 Mo Farah: Doctor who gave controversial supplement infusion to face MPs

-The doctor who treated Mo Farah with a controversial infusion has been summoned to give evidence to MPs.
+The doctor who treated Mo Farah with a controversial infusion is set to give evidence to MPs on Wednesday.

-The infusion of the legal supplement L-carnitine, given to Farah in 2014 before a major race, is being looked at by the US Anti-Doping Agency (Usada) to determine whether rules were broken.
+The infusion of the legal supplement L-carnitine, given to Farah before the 2014 London Marathon, is being looked at by the US Anti-Doping Agency (Usada) to determine whether rules were broken.

 Dr Robin Chakraverty carried out the treatment on the instruction of Farah's American coach Alberto Salazar.

-He will appear before the Culture, Media and Sport Committee on 19 April.
+He will appear before the Culture, Media and Sport Committee (14:30 BST).

-MPs have also asked to speak with UK Athletics' head of endurance Barry Fudge as part of their ongoing investigation into doping in sport.
+MPs are also expected to hear from UKA head of endurance Barry Fudge as part of their ongoing investigation into doping in sport.